lukrop/Annihilation/README.txt

-This is a ArmA 3 COOP mission for up to 6 players, NATO version.
+This is a ArmA 3 COOP mission for up to 20 players, NATO version.

 The short version is, it's a dominiation like mission.
 But actually it doesn't have too much in common with domination.
 The AOs are handpicked and there are different mission types (like the sidemissions).
-Also the scale is much smaller (less vehicles, less units overall), this can be edited easily though.

 The server randomly picks a mission (5) and a location (15) and waits until you finish the mission.
 After two minutes you'll get the next mission until there are no missions